seanhatton/repronim.org/code-of-conduct.md

 ## **Enforcement**

 Participants asked to stop any harassing behavior are expected to comply immediately.
-Organizers and presenters are also subject to the anti-harassment policy.
+Organizers and staff are also subject to the anti-harassment policy.
 In particular, they should not use sexualized images, activities, or other material.
-Event organisers may take action to redress anything designed to, or with the clear impact of, disrupting the event or making the environment hostile for any participants.
+Organizers may take action to redress anything designed to, or with the clear impact of, disrupting the event or making the environment hostile for any participants.

 ## **Reporting**